 Fall shoots = fall tones.
 As the leaves change, the warm, rich tones in the fall are like no other.
 The light gives off more of a moody feel.

 The temperature is warm enough and the humidity is low.
+Hair and makeup stay put.
 You can layer up or not.
 Think about deep, rich colors or earth tones for this time of time of year when shopping.
 If you want those true fall tones, mid October is usually best.

 Winter shoots are super fun, but can definitely be tricky to schedule.
-I know I said that summer light was the best, but if you’re lucky enough get a sunny day immediately after snowfall, like this one, it is magical!
+If you’re lucky enough get a sunny day immediately after a snowfall, like this one, it is magical!

 For winter sessions, I will only shoot one outfit outdoors.
 Trust me, no matter how much you love the cold, your facial expressions will look stiff and your skin gives off a different hue when you’re cold.
 You’ll get more variety and won’t freeze too much with the other outfits being indoors!
 I only shoot winter sessions when the weather is above 30 degrees for safety purposes.